Ctrl-F to search within page

 Gwathmey was a native of Charlotte NC.
 His mother was the sister of Walter Hook, a respected Charlotte architect whose work included Mercy Hospital, Carolinas Medical Center, Presbyterian Hospital in Charlotte, and the Veteran's Administration Hospital in Salisbury.
 Gwathmey's grandfather was C. C. Hook who designed various projects at Duke University over 30 years.

 Gwathmey went into partnership with Richard Henderson to form Gwathmey and Henderson, Architects.
 In 1968, the firm became Gwathmey Henderson and Siegel Architects.
-After Henderson's departure in 1970, the now-iconic Gwathmey Siegel & Associates was established.
-He was a partner there until his death in 2009 of esophogeal cancer.
+After Henderson's departure in 1970, Gwathmey Siegel & Associates was established.

-He was one of the New York Five (Gwathmey, Peter Eisenman, Michael Graves, John Hejduk and Richard Meier) who dominated avant garde American architecture in the 1960s and ’70s.
-They were the subject of a meeting of CASE (Conference of Architects for the Study of the Environment) held at the Museum of Modern Art in 1969 and subsequently a book published in 1972.
+Gwathmey was one of the New York Five (plus Peter Eisenman, Michael Graves, John Hejduk and Richard Meier) who dominated avant-garde American architecture in the 1970's.
+They were the subject of a book published in 1972.

-In the decades since, Gwathmey has been honored with the Brunner Prize from the American Academy of Arts and Letters (1970) and elected to the Academy of Fellows (1976).
-In 1983, he won the Medal of Honor from the New York Chapter of the American Institute of Architects.
+Gwathmey was honored with the Brunner Prize from the American Academy of Arts and Letters (1970) and elected to the Academy of Fellows (1976).
+In 1983, he won the Medal of Honor from the New York Chapter of the AIA.
 In 1985, he received the first Yale Alumni Arts Award from the Yale School of Architecture.
 Three years later, the Guild Hall Academy of Arts awarded Gwathmey its Lifetime Achievement Medal in Visual Arts.
 In 1990 he received a Lifetime Achievement Award from the New York State Society of Architects.

-the UNC-Charlotte School of Architecture (with Ferebee Walters),
+The UNC-Charlotte School of Architecture (designed with Ferebee Walters) in Charlotte.

 1966 - The Robert and Rosalie Gwathmey Residence and Studio, 122 Bluff Road, Amagansett NY on Long Island.
 Gwathmey became famous designing these buildings for his parents.
 Costing $35,000, the Gwathmey houses attracted throngs of visitors and was consistently named one of the most influential buildings of the modern era.
 Built by John Caramagna.
 In 2001, Gwathmey inherited the house from his mother and moved in.
 He began a renovation that included covering the original concrete floor with marble.
 Stairs and dining room photos by Scott Francis/Esto.

 1968 - The Joseph Sedacca Residence, 19 Northwest Landing Road, Northwest Harbor NY.
 1100 square feet on three acres.
 Built by John Caramagna.
 Won a 1968 AIA NY Honor Award.
 Sold by Sedacca to Paul A. Amador in 1993.
-Color photos by Paul Amador.
+For sale in 2015.

 1969 - The Kenneth Cooper House, 35 Bufflehead Lane, Orleans MA.
 Designed with Richard Henderson and Robert Siegel.
 Top left photo by Bill Maris.
 1263 sf.
 Commissioned 1968.
 Built by Anderson and Murray.
 Featured in Architectural Record Houses of 1970.
 Sold in 2003 to Williams and Dorothy Carr.